 Reason #6 (and some last words): The tool has only been available for a short time

 Guys, it’s time to calm down.
-I know that the expectations are high, I know we are in the midst of an epic race between China and the US (who can improve CRISPR the fastest?).
+I know that the expectations are high, and I know we’re in the midst of an epic race between China and the US (who can improve CRISPR the fastest?).
 But check this out: the technology is young.
 2013 was just a couple of years ago.
 The same year Sharknado premiered, and we all talked about it for a week or so.
-Feels like yesterday, I feel you.
+It feels like yesterday.
 I think we’re expecting too much in too little time.
 I guess that’s what being human is about.

-Nevertheless, we need to calm the f*ck down and realize that there are a lot of decisions and improvements to be made before we can put our trust in CRISPR.
-Especially in the clinics.
+Nevertheless, we need to calm the f*ck down and realize that there are a lot of decisions and improvements to be made before we can put our trust in CRISPR, especially in the clinics.
 Ok, so China might have fewer restrictions for these things than other countries, but let’s not get caught up in the race.
 We need to realize that there are several risks with CRISPR treatments.
-We don’t want to end up with more inpatient fools, trying to inject themselves with CRISPR.
+We don’t want to end up with more impatient fools trying to inject themselves with CRISPR.
 And here’s a piece of bonus advice about that: Don’t do it!

 Woah… That got heated… Let’s tone it down a notch and end on a good note.
-I do find the CRISPR-tool amazing and I think we’ll be able to save many lives and suffering in the (maybe not too far) future.
+I find the CRISPR tool amazing, and I think we’ll be able to save many lives and suffering in the (maybe not too far) future.
 I’m as excited as anyone else.
-I even think we’ll experience plenty of advancements with the CRISPR technology and related clinical trials in the coming years.
-Let’s just chill for a moment and let it happen.
-Artificial intelligence and the robotics field is allowed relatively slow progress.
+I even think we’ll experience plenty of advancements with CRISPR technology and related clinical trials in the coming years.
+Let’s chill for a moment and let it happen.
+Artificial intelligence and the robotics field are allowed relatively slow progress.
 Let’s have patience with something that can both cure or kill us.
-I think it’ll be worth it…
+I think it’ll be worth it.